On path to forecast landslide, Britain's May must win over pro-EU voters

-LEWES, England (Reuters) - Polls show British Prime Minister Theresa May on course to a landslide in the election she has called for June.
-But if her Conservative Party faces one potential snag in its march toward victory, it could be in places like Lewes, a small town beneath a picturesque castle in the hills near England's southern coast.
+LEWES, England, April 19 (Reuters) - Polls show British Prime Minister Theresa May on course to a landslide in the election she has called for June.
+But if her Conservative Party faces one potential snag in its march towards victory, it could be in places like Lewes, a small town beneath a picturesque castle in the hills near England's southern coast.

 Here, where the local member of parliament is a Conservative but most people voted last year to stay in the European Union, May's party has to win back those who disagree with her plans for a decisive break with the EU.